 The healing period for many facial plastic surgery procedures is one to two weeks.
 Much of the swelling that may occur resolves within this period, and any discoloration can be effectively camouflaged with high-coverage cosmetics.
 This is just an average, however, and does not pertain to all procedures or combinations of procedures.

-Dr. Clevens applies platelet gel during surgery to help speed recovery and minimize downtime.
-Platelet gel benefits Dr. Clevens’ patients in nearly all facial cosmetic surgery procedures, especially facelifts, laser resurfacing and nasal surgery.
-Platelets are special cells in the bloodstream responsible for orchestrating the healing symphony.
-A gel is prepared using your own platelets.
-Immediately upon application, the platelet gel goes to work speeding healing and shortening recovery time.
-Dr. Clevens has used platelet gel in thousands of procedures over the years and has seen downtime after facial cosmetic surgery shortened by 25-40%.
-In fact, the results have been so impressive that Dr. Clevens has given lectures and published articles on the use of platelet gel in plastic and cosmetic surgery throughout the country.
+We realize patients have active lifestyles and want to minimize recovery time as much as possible.
+That's why Dr. Clevens and Dr. Khelemsky take steps during your procedure to help accelerate your healing process.
+One option we offer our patients is a natural healing gel that is applied during surgery to help speed recovery and minimize your downtime.
+This gel is designed to harness the power of your body's own natural healing abilities and can be used to complement nearly all of our cosmetic surgery procedures, including facelifts, laser skin resurfacing, breast and body surgery, hair restoration, and nasal surgery.
+This natural healing gel is made using the patient's own cells.
+Immediately upon application, the gel goes to work, speeding healing and shortening recovery time.
+Dr. Clevens has used this natural cellular healing gel in thousands of procedures over the years and has seen downtime after facial cosmetic surgery shortened by 25-40%.
+In fact, the results have been so impressive that Dr. Clevens has given lectures and published articles on the use of natural healing gel in plastic and cosmetic surgery throughout the world.

 An ambulatory surgery center, such as the ones Dr. Ross A. Clevens operates in undergo strict licensing and tough inspections by the State of Florida, Medicare and independent accrediting organizations just like a hospital does.
 An office-based operating room does not have to be accredited and usually does not meet the same standards of care.
 Visit aaahc.org or jcaho.org for more information.